Smith College Bechtel Environmental Classroom

 Light and space

-Natural light: All who enter this building remark upon the enchanting quality of light and view from the principal space.
-The window sizes and locations have been designed with equal emphasis on producing vitalizing sunlighting, functional daylighting, and visual connecting to views of the distant hills and achieving a glimpse of the far off Holyoke Range — all the while balancing with the need to achieve a very high standard of thermal performance.
+Natural light: Many who enter the building remark upon the enchanting quality of light and view from the principal space.
+The window sizes and locations have been designed with equal emphasis on producing vitalizing sunlighting, functional daylighting, and visual connecting to views of the distant hills and achieving a glimpse of the far off Holyoke Range — balanced with the need to achieve a very high standard of thermal performance.

 Ecological/geological connection to place